squirrel-forge/node-twighouse/README.md

 ### Minify options

 Every page can have custom minify options, only used when minify is enabled.
+The options replace the defaults options, they do not extend.
 You can find an options reference at the [html-minifier](https://www.npmjs.com/package/html-minifier#options-quick-reference) npm page.

 ```
 {